Calculator · v1.0 · 17 Jun 2026

 Competing electricity claims on EU clean power

 Sources: EU data centres — EU Commission / Ember (2025); green steel — Stockholm Environment Institute; annual EU clean additions — derived from 73–85 GW new capacity, 2023–24 (Ember).
-Military e-SAF figures assume 4 Mt baseline and 50% replacement, both CO₂ source assumptions shown.
+Military e-SAF figures assume 4 Mt baseline.
+These comparisons are directional and represent annual electricity demand equivalents rather than identical load profiles or grid integration characteristics.

 "At 50% replacement with direct air capture, EU military e-SAF alone would require electricity roughly equivalent to the entire output of Europe's current offshore wind fleet — built over decades, now serving 26 countries."